devklick/evardoc/README.md

 - `requirement` - The level of requirement for the variable (`required` or `optional`)
 - `example` An example of the variable value
 - `default` - A default value that's applied in the code that uses the variable

+Each comment key is optional, and each can only be used once per envrionment variable.

 # Example Documented Environment File
 ```